 - Integrated Arts Initiatives in Education

-- Movement and the Developing Brain
+- Dance Movement and the Learning Human Brain

-2017 Key Note Speaker/Presenter
+2018 Key Note Speaker/Presenter

 What Teachers Are Saying!